-As described in the other Sections, since P86 a fast readout mode is offered, and since P97 a slow readout mode is offered, both in visitor mode only.
+As described in the other Sections, a fast and a slow readout mode are offered, both in visitor mode only.
 This choice is explained by the fact that no calibration database currently exists for these special readout modes.
 And it is not possible to deal in service mode with different readout modes at the same time due to the time used by the calibrations to be taken.
 For the same reason, the observatory cannot guarantee to provide a quick-look reduction of observations with these modes.
 However, the calibrations necessary for data reduction are taken in advance on a best efforts basis, to allow visitors to reduce the data locally in real time.